rackerlabs/rackspace-how-to/content/intro-to-databases/properties-of-rdbms-and-nosql-databases.md

 NoSQL is a schema-less alternative to SQL and RDBMS designed to store, process, and analyze extremely large amounts of unstructured data.

 In NoSQL databases, the basic principle of ACID (atomicity, consistency, isolation, and durability) is reduced.
 In addition, the process of normalization is not mandatory in NoSQL.
-Due to size and speed of modern data, NoSQL databases prefer de-normalized databases.
+Due to size and speed of modern data, it is preferable for NoSQL databases to be de-normalized.

-- NoSQL databases have the following properties:
+NoSQL databases have the following properties:

 - Higher scalability
 - Distributed computing
 - Lower cost